SOM-Research/LangBiTeDSL/README.md

 ## Contributing

 This project is being development as part of a research line of the [SOM Research Lab](https://som-research.github.io/), but we are open to contributions from the community.
-If you are interested in contributing to this project, please read the [GOVERNANCE.md](GOVERNANCE.md) and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) documents.
+If you are interested in contributing to this project, please read the [GOVERNANCE.md](GOVERNANCE.md) document.

-### Repository Structure

-The following tree shows the list of the repository's relevant sections:

-- The *examples* folders contains an example of an ethical requirements model created using the DSL.
-- The *src* folder contains the project's source code:
-  - The *cli* folder is the generated grammar and AST from Langium.
-You may not want to dive in it as it is a generated asset.
-  - The *extension* folder contains all the code of the generation service.
-Could be a good place to start if you want to improve the generation of the tool.
-  - The *language* folder contains all the language features, and the grammar declaration.
-If you want to improve the grammar, or some of the features the plugin offers here is the place you may want to start.

-#### Debugging the extensions

-This repo comes with an already built-in config to debug.
-Just go to Debug in VSCode, and launch the Extension config.
-Please check your port 6009 is free.

-For more information about how the framework works and how the language can be extended, please refer to https://github.com/langium/langium or the VSCode extension API documentation https://code.visualstudio.com/api

-## Code of Conduct

 At SOM Research Lab we are dedicated to creating and maintaining welcoming, inclusive, safe, and harassment-free development spaces.
-Anyone participating will be subject to and agrees to sign on to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Anyone participating will be subject to and agrees to sign on to our [code of conduct](CODE_OF_CONDUCT.md).

 ## License